miya0001/phpcon2016-demo/README.md

-# E2E Testing for the WordPress with Behat
+# Behat and PhantomJS based E2E Testing for the WordPress.

 ## Getting Started